Last Updated: 5/15/20 | May 15th, 2020

-On the third Friday of every month, Cameron Wears from Traveling Canucks is here to give us tips and advice on how to travel better with your kids.
-This is an often-requested topic so I’m excited to have him on the team!
-Here is this month’s article.
+Cameron Wears from Traveling Canucks is here to give us tips and advice on how to travel better with your kids.
+In this month’s article, Cameron shares his top tips for traveling with your family, including small children.

 Choose accommodations that offer one- or two-bedroom suites instead of the standard hotel room with two beds.
 You’ll pay a little more for this convenience, but a good night’s sleep is the key ingredient to a successful family trip.

 Apartment rentals are the best option for this.
 They are often cheaper than hotels and offer all of the comforts of home.
 We look for centrally located apartments that provide full kitchens and laundry, which saves us time and money.
-We like to use Airbnb and VRBO.
+We like to use Airbnb.

 Before kids, we rarely made reservations in advance.
 Part of the adventure is arriving without a plan and allowing the moment to guide you, right?
 The problem with this travel style is that when you have kids you need to consider their threshold for being uncomfortable.